 Get Ready for Third Grade

 In Get Ready for 3rd Grade, rising 3rd graders will get in gear for the coming school year.
 Students will have opportunities to freshen up their literacy and math skills through group challenges, games, and problem-solving activities.
 Our adventures throughout this week will also take us to a variety of locations on Collegiate’s campus, allowing new students to feel more comfortable in their new school home.
-Mrs. Watkins, 3rd grade teacher at Louisville Collegiate School, is excited to help rising 3rd graders make a smooth transition to 3rd grade.
+Mr. Schindler, 3rd grade teacher at Louisville Collegiate School, is excited to help rising 3rd graders make a smooth transition to 3rd grade.

 Summer Reading Wrap-up